src-d/guide/talent/hiring_process.md

 - Coding challenges in different languages are available in our private company documentation.

-- Non-Engineering candidates will receive a relevant assignment/test at this stage to allow the hiring manager to assess their potential.

-### Final Round of Interviews
+### Final Round of Interviews (Stage 4)

+- Non-Engineering candidates will have a final interview with the management team whilst Engineering candidates will have a final round of interviews with various members of the engineering team.

 - Check out the [Final Round of Interviews section in the application process](application-process.md#final-round-of-nterviews) guide.

 - The interviewing schedule is decided on Lever by the Talent Manager, who collaborates with the leads when necessary to identify the interviewers.

-- In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team on why they were rejected.
+- In the case that the candidate is rejected, the developer will be notified soon after by the lead of the corresponding team on why they were rejected.
 This should be a constructive discussion giving the developer as much insights as possible.
-If not all interviewers are present, the hiring discussion will be delayed.

-- If the interviews last for more than one day, the developer might be rejected at any given day.
+- If the interviews last for more than one day, the developer may be rejected before commencing the second day of interviews.

-- Non-engineering roles will have a specific final interview process depending on the position.

 ### Offer